KubaczkaKaczka/TOS/README.md

 # TOS

+IMPORTANT!
-TOS is a open-source "Operating System".
+If you want to open source code, download release, not source code! (source code is outdated) TOS is a open-source "Operating System".

 TOS (Text Operating System) is a open-source Operating System that is based on XP.
 ISO's is not available right now, so install Windows XP or later and make it turn on on startup.